richardschneider/net-dns/README.md

 ## Features

+- Serialization for the wire and master file formats
 - Supports compressed domain names
 - Supports multiple strings in TXT records
 - Supports the extended 12-bit RCODE